 "Kacy is one of the fiercest competitors I have seen on the field,” explained Ultimate Lacrosse Founder and Coach Michele DeJuliis.
 "She plays with so much grit, toughness and heart.
 We are thrilled about her next steps to play with the Terps!"

 Hogarth, who also plays for Agnes Irwin High School in Rosemont, PA, is sure to make an impact for the Terps.
-Currently a junior, Hogarth is already a three-year member of the Agnes Irwin varsity team, playing a key roll in their 2017 and 2018 PISAA State Championship winning seasons.
+Currently a junior, Hogarth is already a three-year member of the Agnes Irwin varsity team, playing a key role in their 2017 and 2018 PISAA State Championship winning seasons.

 “Kacy is a gutsy midfielder and I always knew she would someday play for a powerhouse program like Maryland,” explained Coach Jen Duckenfeld, who had the pleasure of coaching Kacy both through Ultimate Lacrosse and at Agnes Irwin.
 “She has a fearless style of play, but what sets her apart from her teammates is her fierce, competitive nature.
 Kacy is a relentless defender and has another gear that drives her to compete on another level, and that makes her fun to coach and wins championships.”